Click on logo for information about DC Metro Theatre Arts.

-Nico Greetham (left) is a 2013 acting student of Cheryl Felicia Rhoads (right) from northern Virginia who won a place in the Top Ten Tour of The Fox TV Show: So You Think You Can Dance.
+Nico Greetham (left) was a 2013 acting student of Cheryl Felicia Rhoads (right) from northern Virginia who won a place in the Top Ten Tour of The Fox TV Show: So You Think You Can Dance.
 Nico is shown left greeting Cheryl after he appeared in the Broadway musical Newsies in August, 2014.

 Or, you may also call Cheryl at 703-536-5786.